LTS5/connectomeviewer/README.rst

 ConnectomeViewer
 ================

-ConnectomeViewer - A Framework for the Visualization and Analysis of Multi-Modal Multi-Scale Network and Neuroimaging Data in Python
+ConnectomeViewer - Connects Multi-Modal Multi-Scale Neuroimaging Datasets For Analysis and Visualization in Python

-The ConnectomeViewer is a extensible, scriptable, pythonic software tool for visualization and analysis in neuroimaging research on many spatial scales.
-Employing the Connectome File Format, diverse data such as networks, surfaces, volumes, tracks and metadata are handled and integrated.
+The ConnectomeViewer is a extensible, scriptable, pythonic software tool for visualization and analysis in neuroimaging research.
+Employing the Connectome File Format, diverse data types such as networks, surfaces, volumes, tracks and metadata are handled and integrated.

 Copyright (C) 2009-2010, Ecole Polytechnique Fédérale de Lausanne (EPFL) and Hospital Center and University of Lausanne (UNIL-CHUV), Switzerland